Emotions & Misinformation Spreading on Social Media

 How do social motivations and emotions influence the spreading of misinformation?
 Could online interventions that consider these psychological mechanisms help reduce belief in and sharing of misinformation?

-Emotions and mental health
+Collective emotions and mental health

 Using social media to measure emotions and mental health in societies at large

 Which features of news media reporting and social media content contribute to suicide prevention, and which have harmful effects on suicidal behavior?
+Can we use Machine Learning to find out?

 Open Science